 …To outdoor climbing…

-The next time was during the Mount Barney hike, the most challenging hike near Brisbane in Australia.
-Trusting my fitness and my ability are key.
-Since, I like to practice when the opportunity arises to improve my skills.
-We’re lucky to have outdoor climbing right in front of the city in Brisbane!
+The next time was during the Mount Barney hike, the most challenging mountain near Brisbane in Australia.
+Trusting my fitness and ability – which is key to giving me confidence, I climbed an exposed wall without looking down and had no problems.
+Since, I continue to seek opportunities to practice my skills and have been fortunate to have outdoor climbing options right in front of the city in Brisbane.

 I can now proudly say I can fight my fear of heights